-CHI 2213 Intermediate Chinese II
+CHNS 2213 Intermediate Chinese II

 An intermediate course in understanding, speaking, reading, and writing Chinese.
 Taught in Chinese.
 Lecture 3 hours.
 No Laboratory.
-Prerequisite: CHI 2113 or approval of instructor or Dean of Global Education.
+Prerequisite: CHNS 2113 or approval of instructor or Dean of Global Education.

-CHI 2330 - Chinese International Seminar and/or Field Studies

-This course is designed to provide an on-site experience in the selected Chinese speaking country or site.
-Includes lectures, readings, oral interactions, and written reports.
+CHNS 2330 - Chinese International Seminar and/or Field Studies lectures, readings, oral interactions, and written reports.
 All or a portion of instruction and activities are conducted at the international site.
 Focus on language (oral and written forms) and culture development.
 Prerequisite: Permission of Dean of Global Education and Associate Dean before enrollment and in advance of in-country experience.